desmos-labs/introduction/readme.md

 The name Desmos was inspired from Ancient Greek desmós (δεσμός) which means “bond, relationship”.
 We use Desmos for both the names of the blockchain and its staking tokens.

-### The blockchain
+### Desmos as a chain

-Desmos chain is specifically designed for social networking apps.
+Desmos the chain is specifically designed for social networking apps.
 It is built with Cosmos SDK and use Tendermint as consensus engine.
 While it is very similar to Cosmos Hub, we would like to use it as a testbed of some interesting and experimental settings that may be too costly to be performed on Cosmos Hub.
 Initially, we would like to test a new inflation rate, a new calculation of share of voting power and implement minimum commission rate.

 #### Inflation